Chet Faker: Lockjaw EP and Built on Glass (2013–15)

 Murphy performing at the Positivus Music Festival, Salacgrīva, Latvia, in July 2014.

 On 12 August 2013, Murphy released a new single, "Melt", featuring American vocalist Kilo Kish.
 In November 2013 Flume and Murphy released an EP, titled Lockjaw.
 Murphy released his debut studio album, Built on Glass, on 11 April 2014.
 The album's full release was preceded by its lead single, "Talk Is Cheap", and an accompanying music video on 11 February 2014.
 The album debuted at number one on the ARIA Charts.

 Murphy performed at the Boston Calling Music Festival in May 2015.
 Later that month, "Talk Is Cheap" was named the number-one song in the 2014 Triple J Hottest 100, while two other singles, "Gold" and "1998", also reached the top ten, placing at number 7 and 8, respectively.
 In June, Murphy released a new single, "Bend", a previously unreleased track intended for Built on Glass.
 It was promoted by his Australian Built on Live tour in October.

 Murphy released a new EP, Work, a collaboration with London-based DJ Marcus Marr on 4 December 2015.

 Nick Murphy (2016–2019)

 On 8 September 2016, the artist wrote on his Facebook page, "It's been half a decade since I started releasing music as Chet Faker and all of you have been the driving force behind the music since.
 There's an evolution happening and I wanted to let you know where it's going.
 The next record will be under my own name, Nick Murphy.
 Chet Faker will always be a part of the music.
 This is next."

-Chet Faker revival (2020-present)
+Chet Faker revival (2020–present)

 In October 2020, Murphy revived the Chet Faker social media accounts and released "Low", his first single under the Chet Faker moniker since 2016.
 This marked his first release through BMG Australia & New Zealand, with whom he had recently signed a record deal.

-In October 2025, Faker announced A Love For Strangers will be released in February 2026.
+In October 2025, Faker announced his album A Love for Strangers would be released in February 2026.